orchestral/toolkit-docs/testbench/the-basic/environment.md

 </phpunit>
 ```

-Alternatively, you can also explicitly setting it up under `defineEnvironment()`:
+Alternatively, you can also explicitly set it up under `defineEnvironment()`:

 ```php{9-12}
 class TestCase extends \Orchestra\Testbench\TestCase